 And if the next sentence is 'He crashed into a parked car', I can carry the information I have gained from the first sentence to build a storyline.

 This is what the brain does as it constructs meaning.
-Much of that initial skill set (basic word meanings and simple syntax) are gained intuitively and are way beyond what we could systematically teach.
+Much of that initial skill set (basic word meanings and simple syntax) is gained intuitively and is way beyond what we could systematically teach.
 I am blown away by the understanding of language that my pre-school grandchildren acquire without any instruction.

 So if that is the mechanism of comprehension, what I should be doing is provide opportunities for my students to become 'increasingly strategic' with that process, not sitting around endlessly discussing content.

-I can do some explicit teaching (not too much) about syntax, sentence structure, using context to attack unfamiliar vocabulary, making casual connections within a sentence and across sentences, make inferences to connect the dots (the bits that the author intentionally leaves out).
+I can do some explicit teaching (not too much) about syntax, sentence structure, using context to attack unfamiliar vocabulary, making casual connections within a sentence and across sentences, and making inferences to connect the dots (the bits that the author intentionally leaves out).

 And then I can provide my students with opportunities to have a go at unpacking sentences and observe, observe, observe how they are going with applying this knowledge.
 Well at least that is what we do in SharpReading guided reading lessons.